ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 The user's browser fetches the AS's interaction URI.
 The user logs in, is identified as the RO for the resource being requested, and approves the request.
-Since the AS has a callback parameter, the AS generates the interaction reference, calculates the hash, and redirects the user back to the client instance with these additional values added as query parameters.
+Since the AS has a callback parameter that was sent in the initial request's interaction finish method, the AS generates the interaction reference, calculates the hash, and redirects the user back to the client instance with these additional values added as query parameters.